 - If a student believes that a policy or procedure was not followed or applied equitably, every effort is made to resolve the issue through informal investigation and discussion between the parties involved.

 - If a student believes that a policy or procedure was not followed or applied equitably and informal resolution is not achieved, the student may submit a written complaint to the supervisor of the department within ten (10) business days of the alleged violation.
-Written complaints must be factual and specific and submitted on the Student Complaint Form provided on TCC Connect.
+Written complaints must be factual and specific and submitted on the Student Complaint Form.
 This form is also available in the Office of Student Affairs in the Student Union (SU), room 203.
 Supporting documents may be submitted with the complaint form.

 - The supervisor will address the complaint and attempt to resolve the issue with the student within ten (10) business days of receiving the complaint.
 The supervisor will provide a written response to the student detailing the outcome of the complaint.
 NB: The supervisor should consult directly with Human Resources with regard to any complaint involving issues of harassment, equity, or the Americans with Disabilities Act.